-1 Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?
+One Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?

 Melania Trump waited more than a year before taking a traditional step as first lady, finally unveiling her "Be Best" campaign on May 7.
 A month later, the initiative itself appears to be off to a slow start.